hjdhjd/homebridge-unifi-protect/README.md

 - **Create scenes or presets for groups of cameras.** If you choose to [create specific liveviews](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Liveviews.md), a security system accessory will appear in HomeKit, enabling you to have motion-detection scenes or presets a tap away.
 For even more customization, you can create liveview-based switches that will allow you to enable or disable motion detection on groups of cameras.
 They're easy and intuitive to create and can amplify your user experience in HomeKit.

 - **MQTT support.** [MQTT](https://mqtt.org) support is available for those that want to [make UniFi Protect accessible to an MQTT broker](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/MQTT.md).

+- **UniFi Access integration.** For UniFi Access readers that are paired with a Protect camera on the same controller, HBUP exposes a lock accessory allowing you to unlock the door from HomeKit.
+Note: due to Protect API limitations, only unlocking is supported - locking must be done through the Access app or automatically by the Access system.

 - **And more...**